-Money at 30: Aldi Curbside Pickup — Is it Worth it?
+Aldi Curbside Pickup Review — Is it Worth it?

-Over the past few months, I’ve been a bit torn.
-While I love saving money and keeping costs down, the convenience of grocery delivery has proven too powerful for me to resist.
-Now one of my favorite discount grocery stores is rolling out a better option with the introduction of Aldi Curbside Pickup.
+During the pandemic, I was a bit torn.
+While I love saving money and keeping costs down, the convenience of grocery delivery had proven too powerful for me to resist.
+Luckily, not too long after my delivery addiction arose, one of my favorite discount grocery stores started rolling out a better option with the introduction of Aldi Curbside Pickup.
 Yet, the question still remains: is this option actually worth it?

 Let’s take a look at what you need to know about Aldi Curbside Pickup, including the process, the fees, and whether I’d recommend it based on my personal experience.